-Chinese is one of the most widely-spoken languages in the world.
-The Chinese course is designed to provide in-depth understanding of the language and Chinese culture.
+Chinese is one of the most widely spoken languages in the world.
+The Chinese course is designed to provide in-depth understanding of the Chinese language and culture.

-Students will be introduced to thinking about, questioning and interpreting the world from a culturally different point of view.
-Being an interactive course, students will acquire knowledge, skills and attitudes that will help to equip them for living in a world of diverse peoples, languages and cultures.
-Students will be challenged to consider their own identities and assumptions accordingly.
+Students will have opportunities to consider and interpret the world from a culturally different point of view.
+Being an interactive course, students will acquire knowledge, skills and attitudes that will equip them for a world of diverse peoples, languages and cultures.
+Students will also reflect on their cultural identities and assumptions in this course.